camptocamp/c2cgeoform/docs/prerequisites.rst

 On Windows, you should install ``make`` using Cygwin (and put the bin folder into the path).
 For Python, please use Python >= 3.x.

-You will also need NodeJS which can be installed by NVM : https://github.com/creationix/nvm#install-script
+You will also need NodeJS version 10 which can be installed by NVM : https://github.com/creationix/nvm#install-script